-This wildlife park is named after a mountain peak nearby "Mouling" which also means red poison or red blood.
-Situated in the upper Siang district and spread across 483 square km of the area has Siang river flowing on the west and Siring, Subong, Semong and Krobong river on the easter ends.
-There are tiger, panthers, elephant, hog deer, python, barking deer, sambal deer, buffalo and red panda which could be spotted here.
-Besides animals, there are several species of birds and plants as well which could be seen here.
+This wildlife park is named after a mountain peak, Mouling, located nearby, meaning red poison or red blood.
+Situated in the upper Siang district and spread across 483 square km, the park has the Siang river flowing on the west and Siring, Subong, Semong and Krobong river on the east end.
+There are tigers, panthers, elephants, hog deer, python, barking deer, sambar deer, buffalo and red panda inhabiting the region.
+Besides animals, there are several species of birds and plants, which can be seen here.

 Compare quotes from upto 3 travel agents for free

 Named after Mehao Lake within its boundaries, the Mehao Wildlife Sanctuary was declared so in 1980, with an aim to protect the flora and fauna around the lake.
 A virgin forest area left largely untouched and unexplored, the sanctuary houses many animals, plants, birds, fish, butterflies and reptiles' species.
 The most notable wildlife species include the Bengal tiger, clouded leopard and hoolock gibbons.
 In addition, the other highlights include rare sightings of panthers, red pandas, blue napped Pita, King Cobras, Pit Vipers, among others.